 UPS Batteries Do Not Last Forever

 Unfortunately, UPS batteries do not last forever.
 Even when you follow the recommended user guidelines to the letter, the UPS batteries will lose their ability to deliver power and you will be forced to replace the battery eventually.
+When you are buying UPS replacement batteries, ensure you buy from reliable sellers such as the UPS Battery Shop.

 Battery Discharge Cycle